Noxalus/BulletLua/README.md

 Future Plans
 =========

+* Smooth out the C++ interface and then introduce a mechanism to convert BulletLua scripts to C++.
 * Be able to desribe collision detection area.
 * More robust collision detection.
 * Be able to agnostically define different types of bullets.